Skip to main content

 Autorización de regreso

-This document will allow you to travel outside and re-enter Spain while your residency card is being renewed.
-The autorización de regreso only lasts for 90 days, starting the day on which it is issued, so be mindful of those dates.
+This document will allow you to travel outside and re-enter Spain while your residency card is renewed.
+The autorización de regreso only lasts for 90 days, starting when it is issued, so be mindful of those dates.
 You will be required to present the following documents:

 • Form EX-13 (PDF): This is the document that will provide an autorización de regreso.
 Fill out box 1 and box 4.
 If you are renewing your card, select the first option, "Titular de autorización de residencia en período de renovación o prórroga (art.
 5)".
 If you are in the process of obtaining your first residency card, select the fourth option, "Titular de autorización de residencia inicial en trámite de expedición de Tarjeta de Identidad de Extranjero, concurriendo razones excepcionales (art.
 5)".